 To add a geofence or an iBeacon to this campaign, type its name into the Add geofence or Add iBeacon input field, or select one from the list of geofences / iBeacons presented respectively.
 If there are none, it means no geofences or iBeacons have been created from the Locations menu in your Data manager.

-There are three advanced options in the locations tab when creating a geofence or iBeacon based campaign.
+There are three additional options in the locations tab when creating a geofence or iBeacon based campaign.
 They can be applied per day or per campaign.

-This is the maximum number of notifications a user can receive from the campaign per day or for the entire campaign duration.
-If, for instance, it is set to 1, no matter how many times a user performs the trigger event (e.g., enters a location) they will only receive a notification the first time on a day or for the whole campaign.
+This is the maximum number of notifications a user can receive from the campaign per day or per campaign.
+If, for instance, it is set to 1, no matter how many times a user performs the trigger event (for example, enters a location) they will only receive a notification the first time on a day or for the whole campaign.